riyanachwani/calculator/README.md

 ## `Project Title`
 Calculator
 ## `Description`
-A TechnoHacks internship project that performs basic arithmetic operations.
+A TechnoHacks internship project that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## `Tech Stack Used`
 <li>Java</li>